opendevstack/ods-project-quickstarters/jenkins-slaves/maven/README.md

 This slave is used to build java code, both thru `maven` and `gradle`

-The image is built in the global `cd` project and is named `jenkins-slave-maven`. it can be referenced in a `JenkinsFile` with `cd/jenkins-slave-maven`
+The image is built in the global `cd` project and is named `jenkins-slave-maven`.
+It can be referenced in a `Jenkinsfile` with `cd/jenkins-slave-maven`

 ## Features / what's in, which plugins, ...
 1. Nexus configuration for Maven